 HIGH SCHOOL TESTS

-What are STAAR end-of-course exams?Students enrolled in high school credit course in a Texas public high school must take and pass certain required courses and the end-of-course exams for those courses.
+What are STAAR end-of-course exams?Students enrolled in high school credit courses in a Texas public high school must take and pass certain required courses and the end-of-course exams for those courses.
 The assessments are based on the Texas Essential Knowledge and Skills, the state curriculum standards.
-The end-of-course exams are designed to ensure that students are learning the specific course material and are prepared to succeed in college and/or careers.Students enrolled in an end of course (English I, English II, Algebra I, Biology, US History) in either in middle school or high school must test.
+The end-of-course exams are designed to ensure that students are learning the specific course material and are prepared to succeed in college and/or careers.Students enrolled in a course with an end-of-course exam (English I, English II, Algebra I, Biology, US History) in either in middle school or high school must test.
 Students must pass five STAAR end-of-course tests to graduate from a Texas public high school.
 Those students' end-of-course tests are: